 NOT REAL NEWS: A look at what didn’t happen this week

-A roundup of some of the most wildly popular, but completely untrue, headlines of the week.
+(AP) — A roundup of some of the most popular, but completely untrue, headlines of the week.
 None of these stories are legit, even though they were shared widely on social media.
-AP checked these out; here are the real facts:
+The Associated Press checked these out; here are the real facts:

 NOT REAL: Trump Is Furious After Discovering Gov’t Waste

 THE FACTS: A story posted by borntobebright.com falsely claims that Trump initiated an internal audit of the Social Security Administration.
 While the piece correctly states that the audit found the agency spent nearly $32 million on conferences from fiscal years 2013 to 2016, the inquiry ended in January, before Trump was inaugurated.